ADA Compliance Website Checker

-As a digital marketer, I’ve run many conversion optimization tests throughout my career.
-Setting up the technology, producing variants, and actually running tests can be expensive and time-consuming.
-Some of the experiments generated a lift of 3-5% in conversion.
-While this may sound small, when you may be dealing with hundreds of millions of dollars in eCommerce or B2B lead-gen that might produce a similar volume of revenue, a 3-5% lift in conversion can mean $3-5 million dollars in revenue lift.
-When you evaluate the impact of spending that $30k on conversion optimization, it can easily provide significant ROI.
+Setting up technology, producing variants, and running tests are the foundation for accessibility and generating revenue.
+Some experiments generated a lift of 3-5% in conversion.
+While this may sound small when dealing with hundreds of millions of dollars in eCommerce or B2B lead-gen that might produce a similar revenue volume, a 3-5% lift in conversion can mean $3-5 million dollars in revenue lift.
+Evaluating the impact of spending that $30k on conversion optimization can easily provide significant ROI.

 How does accessibility relate to the previously mentioned optimization?
-Think of website accessibility as another conversion optimization tool in your arsenal and a way to have a very real and positive impact.
+Think of website accessibility as another conversion optimization tool in your arsenal and a way to have a real and positive impact.
 If a segment of the population that wasn’t previously able to use your website is now able to, that can have the same effect as implementing a highly successful conversion optimization test.
-That’s a pretty powerful way to look at website accessibility from a marketer’s perspective.
-Not to mention that people with disabilities are incredibly loyal customers.
-They often have so much trouble with the vast majority of websites that once they find one that actually accommodates their needs, they stick with it.
+Additionally, people with disabilities are incredibly loyal customers.
+They often have so much trouble with most websites that once they find one that accommodates their needs, they stick with it.

 Where and how do you start improving accessibility?

 You’ll need an ADA compliance website checker to evaluate your current state.
 There are many types of ADA website compliance evaluation tools available, from chrome extensions to enterprise-class evaluation software.
 Some of these are free ADA website compliance tools that will generally do a surface-level code evaluation and provide you with a good starting point to identify some of the more common accessibility issues.